How To Leverage Virtual Events & LinkedIn Live to Generate Qualified Leads

 If there’s one thing that good businesses have in common, it’s the ability to adapt and improvise – especially when it comes to lead generation.

-Across the last year, the rise of work-from-home culture has truly changed the way both individuals and organizations approach their followers.
+Across the last year, the rise of work-from-home culture has truly changed the way both individuals and organisations approach their followers.
 We’ve all gradually shifted gears to more virtual ways of engaging with target audiences – and virtual event lead generation is no exception.

 From product demonstrations to interactive sessions and panel speaker events, there are many ways to approach virtual events – with LinkedIn Live serving as the platform of choice for many businesses and business leaders.